-All living facilities are air conditioned.
 Each room is equipped with twin beds, chest of drawers, and study desks with chairs, closets, and mirrors.
-You are responsible for your room and its cleanliness, all of the furnishings, windows, screens, and doors.
+You are responsible for your room, its cleanliness, all the furnishings, windows, screens, and doors.
 All furniture is to remain in the same room.
 Should an item in your room appear to be damaged when you move in or become damaged during the course of the year, contact your RA or Resident Supervisor.
 Furniture removed from the room must be returned immediately or a \$50 fine will be assessed.
+Further fees will be assessed if furniture is missing at the time of move out.